Musavat: New Musavat (since 1989)

 The resurrection of Musavat in Azerbaijan came in 1989, during the second independence of Azerbaijan.
 A group of intellectuals created the "Azerbaijan National Democratic New Musavat Party".
 Later that group formed the "Restoration Center of the Musavat Party" and was recognized by Musavat-in-exile.
 In 1992 delegates of New Musavat and Musavat-in-exile gathered in the "III Congress of Musavat" and formally re-established the party as the Musavat Party.
 One of the leaders of the Popular Front, Isa Gambar was elected its chairman.
 He remains its leader as of 2013.
+Among the early members of the party were politicians and diplomats such as Hikmet Hajizade, who served as Azerbaijan's ambassador to Russia for a time.
 The party structure consists of "Başqan" (Leader), "Divan" (Executive Board), and "Məclis" (Congress).

 Since 1993, Musavat has been in the opposition to the ruling New Azerbaijan Party.
 Due to a split between its nationalist and its liberal wing, the party failed to adopt a unified program at the October 1997 congress.
 At the 2000/2001 elections, the party won 4.9% of the popular vote and two out of 125 seats.
 As the party's candidate, its leader Isa Qambar won 12.2% of the popular vote in the 15 October 2003 presidential elections.
 At the parliamentary elections of November 6, 2005, it joined the Freedom alliance and won inside the alliance five seats.
 Musavat is also known for its protests against the Azerbaijani government such as that took place on October 16, 2003, after Isa Qambar had lost the election, as well as on March 12, 2011.

 When Musavat applied for membership of the European Liberal Democrat and Reform Party (ELDR, now Alliance of Liberals and Democrats for Europe Party, ALDE), some members considered Musavat's ideology to be incompatible with Western liberalism.
 Board member Nasib Nasibli even resigned, stating that the party was committed to Turkic nationalism rather than liberalism.
 Nevertheless, Musavat was eventually admitted to ELDR.

 The party has alleged that the Azerbaijani government has been seized by leading politicians of Kurdish, Talysh, Armenian or other ethnic groups of non-Turkic origin.